 One of these characters you have to meet is Thomas, aka Tom.
 Tom, of course, is a turkey.
 What else would you name your pet turkey right?
 He has been with us for nearly two years.
 He was a grand champion at the 4-H auction in 2009.
 Just look at him now!

 Tom has survived attacks by skunks, raccoons, and even coyotes.
 He is a little rough around the edges, but if you ask him, he is the most beautiful gentleman a hen would ever see.
 He must weigh over 30 pounds.
-It is amazing his little legs can carry him.
-We tried getting him some friends, but none seem to survive.
-Yes, a couple have been Thanksgiving or Christmas dinner, but many others have been the unfortunate victims to bobcats, mountain lions and the like (and you wonder why I hunt these predators).
+Amazingly, his little legs can carry him.
+We tried getting him some friends, but none seemed to survive.
+Yes, a couple has been to Thanksgiving or Christmas dinner, but many others have been the unfortunate victims of bobcats, mountain lions, and the like (and you wonder why I hunt these predators).
 Tom is the sole survivor.
 He is a tough guy and keeps on keepin’ on.

-“Spend more time with your family and friends, whether it be outside, hunting, at the shooting range or around the table, savoring all life has to offer.”
+“Spend more time with your family and friends, whether outside, hunting, at the shooting range or around the table, savoring all life has to offer.”
 MM

 We brought Buster Brown home and didn’t know what we would do with him.
-We argued over having him for a family get together (yes, bar-b-que), but I along with several other friends lost the debate.
+We argued over having him for a family get-together (yes, bar-b-que), but several other friends and I lost the debate.
 Buster instead became part of the Anstine family just like Tom.

 Last weekend Buster and Tom tried out a new adventure.
 They joined the Little Gal and her friend as they skated and played on the lower pond.
 What a sight to behold!
 The gorgeous, or maybe not, 4-H animals slipping and sliding across the pond!

 Ahh, the joy these two characters bring to the community.
 We are pleased to have them in the family.
 We are happy they have become great pals.
 Now off to chase the predators who keep taking their friends!